endermanbeingdry/workday_grade_checker/README.md

 ## Instructions
 1. Download Python: https://www.python.org/
 2. Clone this repository
-3. Open `grades_checker.py`, set `JSESSIONID` to the value of your JSESSIONID cookie on Workday.
+3. Open `grades_checker.py`, set `JSESSIONID` to the value of your JSESSIONID cookie on Workday, and adjust `SECONDS_BETWEEN_CHECKS` to the value you want.
 You can find your cookie by:

     a.
 Navigating to Workday website in a browser, then log in